Louise de Bourbon

 Louise de Bourbon (2 February 1603 - 9 September 1637) called Mademoiselle de Soissons was the wife of Henri d'Orléans, Duke of Longueville.
-She was the mother of the famous Marie de Nemours.

 Life

-The eldest daughter of Charles de Bourbon, Count of Soissons and Anne de Montafié, she was the older sister of the Princess of Carignano as well as the last Count of Soissons.
+Louise was the daughter of Charles de Bourbon, Count of Soissons and Anne de Montafié. she was the older sister of the Princess of Carignano as well as the last Count of Soissons.
 Brought up at the Abbey of Fontevraud, she was placed in the care of her great-aunt Éléonore de Bourbon, one time Princess of Orange.

-Mademoiselle de Soissons married Henri II d'Orléans, Duke of Longueville in Paris on 10 April 1617.
-The newly-weds had ancestors in common, their fathers both grandsons of François d'Orléans, Duke of Fronsac.
-The couple eventually had three children, only one of which survived infancy.
-Dying in 1637, her husband married once more, another princess of the blood in the form of Mademoiselle de Bourbon, sister of the grand Condé.
+Louise married Henri II d'Orléans, Duke of Longueville in Paris on 10 April 1617.
+The couple eventually had three children, but only their daughter Marie survived to adulthood.
+Dying in 1637, her husband married once more, another princess of the blood in the form of Anne Geneviève de Bourbon.